renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 #### The Present

 Today, the Raptor Protectorate is a wealthy and powerful civilization, the preeminent native power on the Ruby Plane.
-They benefit from the military might (and deft politics) of the Terrace-Builder Raptors, and the mercantile skill, seafaring talent and relative sophistication of the Iron-Worker Ratfolk.
+They benefit from the military might (and deft politics) of the Terrace-Builder Raptors, and the mercantile skill, seafaring talent, and relative sophistication of the Iron-Worker Ratfolk.
-The empire has also seen a massive influx of refugees from the Goblin Empire's conquest, which they strive to settle in the rlative safety that exists within the Protectorate's borders.
+The empire has also seen a massive influx of refugees from the Goblin Empire's conquest, which they strive to settle in the relative safety that exists within the Protectorate's borders.

 The Protectorate faces powerful enemies on two fronts.
-So far, direct confrontation between the Raptor Protectorate and the Goblin Empire has been minimal; the Empire has, for the most part, avoided territories claimed or protected by the Protectorate.
+In the east, a devastating war with the Goblin Empire draws ever closer; so far, at least, the Goblin Empire has avoided direct conflict with the Protectorate, but their armies draw ever closer to the Protectorates' borders.
-On the west, though the Shaded-Sea People claim no territory on the Ruby Plane, their raiding has been a constant threat.
+In the west, the Iron-Worker Ratfolk are subject to constant, devastating raids by the Shaded Sea Peoples.

 ### Culture

-The Raptor Protectorate integrates several different cultures from through the Ruby Plane—though its two dominant cultures remain the Terrace-Builder Raptors, who lead the Protectorate and provide most of its military might, and the Iron-Worker Ratfolk, who remain drivers of their trade-network and economy.
+The Raptor Protectorate is composed of wide variety of cultures from throughout the northern and central Ruby Plane — though its two dominant cultures remain the Terrace-Builder Raptors, who lead the Protectorate and provide most of its military might, and the Iron-Worker Ratfolk, who remain the drivers of their economy.

 #### The Terrace-Builder Raptors

 The Terrace-Builder Raptors continue to use a distinctive system of terraces for agricultural production in the highlands of the Raptor's Peaks.
 They also continue to construct and occupy some of the largest urban centers on the Ruby Plane.
-Their systems of caste and corvee labor also survive—although they have changed.
+Their systems of caste and corvee labor also survive — although they have changed.
 Their leaders are still drawn from the *rulers* caste, and their administrators are still drawn from the *administrators* caste.
 Members of the *soldiers* caste still form the elite troops of their armies; they are trained in war from their youths, and serve their city-states as labourers when the army is not active.
 Farmers, in turn, work the terraced fields, and serve as craftsmen in rural settlements.